Azure/azure-sdk/_posts/2020-05-18-formrecognizer.md

   private final FormRecognizerClient formRecognizerClient;

   public AnalyzeDataApp(String apiKey, String endpoint) {
-    // Authenticate the client with valid endpoint and API key this.formRecognizerClient = new FormRecognizerClientBuilder()
+    // Authenticate the client with valid endpoint and API key of your created Form Recognizer resource this.formRecognizerClient = new FormRecognizerClientBuilder()
       .credential(new AzureKeyCredential(apiKey)))
       .endpoint(endpoint)